MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/scoped-deployment.md

 ---
-title: Scope your Microsoft Cloud App Security deployment
+title: Scope your Microsoft Defender for Cloud Apps deployment
-description: This article provides information about how to scope your Cloud App Security deployment, including and excluding specific users or groups. ms.date: 8/25/2019 ms.topic: how-to
+description: This article provides information about how to scope your Defender for Cloud Apps deployment, including and excluding specific users or groups. ms.date: 8/25/2019 ms.topic: how-to
 ---